Chart Color Schemes

 Population growth drivers in Middle Ridge are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Middle Ridge's population, as of August 2025, is approximately 8,201 people.
-This figure reflects a growth of 606 individuals since the 2021 Census, which reported a population of 7,595.
-The increase was inferred from the estimated resident population of 8,120 in June 2024 and an additional 102 validated new addresses since the Census date.
-This results in a population density ratio of 944 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Middle Ridge's growth rate of 8.0% positions it close to the non-metro area's growth rate of 8.6%.
-Primary driver for this growth was interstate migration, contributing approximately 76.0% of overall population gains.
+Middle Ridge's population, as of November 2025, is approximately 8,209.
+This figure reflects an increase of 614 people since the 2021 Census, which recorded a population of 7,595.
+The growth is inferred from ABS estimated resident population data of 8,120 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 945 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Middle Ridge's 8.1% growth since the census is within 0.7 percentage points of the non-metro area (8.8%), indicating competitive growth fundamentals.
+Interstate migration contributed approximately 76.0% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Future population dynamics anticipate an increase just below the median for locations outside capital cities.
-Based on current numbers, Middle Ridge is expected to gain 728 persons by 2041, representing a total increase of 7.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
+Future population dynamics anticipate an increase just below the median of locations outside capital cities.
+Based on latest population numbers, Middle Ridge is expected to increase by 728 persons to 2041, with a total increase of 7.8% over the 17-year period.

 Frequently Asked Questions - Population